Lemniscate-SHA-256/APB/README.md

 # APB
-Agressive Porn Blocker combining methods from pluckeye and squid proxy
+Agressive Porn Blocker combining methods from plucky and squid proxy and correcting the default of plucky